brooklynDev/airborne/README.md

     gem install airborne

-Or add it to your gemfile:
+Or add it to your Gemfile:

     gem 'airborne'